Leanne251/Holiday-Project/Readme.md

+Adventure Wish List!

+A place to add info for other travellers and learn about destinations.
+Add your favourite places to your own wish list & tick them off when you've been!

+- Some computer generated holidays, then clients can add their own too.
+- All holidays are fetched and shown to the user on log in.
+- The holidays can be saved to the users favourites to be viewed on a seperate page.
+- The user can add their own advice to be shown to everyone.

+- Destination
+- Pictures
+- Hotels
+- Things you can do
+- Flight Time
+- When to go

 # Make Fire Base Log In

 - Toggle between Sign Up & Sign in
 - Have Google Sign up on the Sign in toggle.

 Then once signed in go to Dashboard.

+-- Look at using UseContext hook so the Token & Uid is accessible throughout the app!

 # Create a login page
 - Allow users to log in with Google or email / password